-If you are taking your child to another country it is advised you speak with the other parent and an attorney before leaving the country with the child.
+If you're considering teaching English abroad as a single parent and taking your child to another country, it is advised you speak with the other parent and an attorney before leaving the country with the child.
 It is probably best to have a written agreement with the other parent.
 It is imperative that you make sure that taking your child abroad does not break any divorce or settlement agreements.

 It is critical that you speak to an admission advisor about your circumstance so we can provide professional advice prior to registering for a TEFL class or making a decision on moving to a country.

 Contact International TEFL Academy directly at 773-634-9900 or to request a callback.
 If you have a spouse please speak to him/her prior to contacting us.